• Skip to primary navigation

 What does mead taste like?
 How does mead get its flavor, and what does it taste like?
 What can you compare it to – beer, wine, cider?

-Related Topic: How long does mead take to ferment?
+Related Topic: How long does mead take to ferment?, What is the sediment at the bottom of mead?

-If the mead recipe uses fruits like blueberries, it might be sweeter than a recipe that uses elderberry – although elderberry is slightly sweet, it’s also mildly bitter.
+If the mead recipe uses fruits like strawberries or blueberries, it might be sweeter than a recipe that uses elderberry - although elderberry is slightly sweet, it’s also mildly bitter.

 Mead doesn’t really taste like beer unless it’s a Braggot mead or a beer-mead mix.

-To compare it to something else, mead tastes similarly to wine.
+To compare it to something else, mead tastes similar to wine.

 Is mead a beer or a wine?
 Does this ancient drink fall into the existing categories of beer or wine?
 Is mead in its own type of fermented alcoholic beverage?